rbms-bsc/DCRMR/_pages/Series/Series.md

 ## 8.01.2 Element order

-Note: subseries is transcribed as part of the Title of series element.

 <a name="8.01.2.1">8.01.2.1</a> General element order, punctuated according to ISBD:

->Title of series : Other title information of series / Statement of responsibility related to series ; Numbering within sequence
+>Title of series : Other title information of series / Statement of responsibility relating to series ; Numbering within sequence

 <a name="8.01.2.2">8.01.2.2</a> If both a main series and a subseries appear on the resource, record the title of the main series first, followed by the title of the subseries.

 >Title of series.
-Subseries
+Title of subseries

 <a name="8.01.2.3">8.01.2.3</a> If there are parallel series titles, transcribe each subseries after the series title to which it relates.

 > Title of series.
-Subseries = Parallel title of series.
-Parallel subseries
+Title of subseries = Parallel title of series.
+Parallel title of subseries

 <a name="8.01.2.4">8.01.2.4</a> Transcribe other title information relating to the series following title of series.
 If there are parallel series titles, transcribe the other title information after the series title to which it relates.

 >Title of series : Other title information of series = Parallel title of series

->Title of series : Other title information of series = Parallel title of series: parallel other title information of series
+>Title of series : Other title information of series = Parallel title of series : Parallel other title information of series

 <a name="8.01.2.5">8.01.2.5</a> Transcribe a statement of responsibility relating to the series following the series title.